PatrickS136/pomodoro/README.md

 A pomodoro timer app using Flutter

+Screenshots below ran on the Nexus 6 virtual device, not yet tested on an iOS device

 25-minute study sessions followed by 5 minute breaks

 Get a ⭐ for each completed study session